 Oatmeal bars with peanut butter glaze on top ready to be enjoyed.

 On a recent road trip, the kids tried Nature Valley’s® Peanut Butter Oatmeal Squares and loved how soft they were.
-The ingredients weren’t my favorite, so after getting home, I made a homemade version.
+I wasn’t a fan of the ingredients, so after we got home, I made a homemade version.

-These homemade oatmeal bars are soft, chewy, and taste like peanut butter cookies mixed with oatmeal.
+They’re soft, chewy, and taste like a mix between peanut butter cookies and oatmeal.
 Made with simple ingredients like honey, peanut butter, oats, and oat flour.
-Peanut butter chips add sweetness, but dark chocolate works as a swap.
+Peanut butter chips add sweetness, but dark chocolate works as a great swap.

 Combining ingredients for oatmeal bars recipe, adding peanut butter chips, transferring dough to a pan, and baking.